Buying flowers and plants

 - search online for peat-free plants

-- Horticultural Trades Association - The Growing Media Initiative to encourage retailers to sell peat-free products
+- Horticultural Trades Association - The Growing Media initiative

 Consider alternatives to cut flowers

 If the cut flowers you want to buy aren't in season, you could consider choosing an alternative.